arfc/saltproc/doc/overview.rst

 the `"self"` command in the input file in the `"efficiency"` object names of Sparger and Separator components.
 Each component can be employed separately.
 An example is given below.
-In the example, capacity and mass flow rate are in g/s unit while volume is in cm^3 unit.ass
+In the example, capacity and mass flow rate are in g/s unit while volume is in cm^3 unit.

 "sparger": { "capacity": 9920000,
 			 "efficiency": "self",